IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

     uri: https://example.com/authorization?state=Oh3w3gKlvoM2ehFqlxI3HIK5&nonce=UvudLKz287YByZdsY3AJoPAlEXQkJ0dK&response_type=code&client_id=zls2qhN1jO6A&scope=openid&redirect_uri=https%3A%2F%2Fexample.org%2Fauthz_cb

-Where did all the information come from ?
+Where did all the information come from ?:

-Some of it like the authorization endpoint comes from the dynamic provider info discovery, some from the client registration (client_id).
+    - the authorization endpoint comes from the dynamic provider info discovery,
+    - client_id from the client registration,
-Some from the client configuration (response_type, scope and redirect_uri) and some dynamically created by the service instance (state and nonce).
+    - response_type, scope and redirect_uri from the client configuration and
+    - state and nonce are dynamically created by the service instance.

+When this *service* instance creates a request it will also create a *session* instance in client_info keyed on the state value.

 I do HTTP GET on the provided URL and will eventually get redirected back to the RP with the response in the query part of the redirect URL.